 The column blocks of Matrix B are distributed by the AsDistributed() operator across the compute nodes.
-In each iteration an ApplyPerPartition operator invokes a user-defined function aPartitionMultiplybPartition to multiply one column block of Matrix B by one row block of Matrix A. The pseudo code is provided in Appendix G.2):
+In each iteration an ApplyPerPartition operator invokes a user-defined function aPartitionMultiplybPartition to multiply one column block of Matrix B by one row block of Matrix A. The pseudo code is provided as below: